MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Experiments

 \subsection{Competitors and Evaluation Criteria}

-15 state-of-the-art quality assessment methods are selected for comparison, which consist of 8 FR-PCQA methods, 1 RR-PCQA method, and 6 NR-PCQA methods.
+14 state-of-the-art quality assessment methods are selected for comparison, which consist of 8 FR-PCQA methods and 6 NR-PCQA methods.
 The FR-PCQA methods include MSE-p2point (MSE-p2po) \cite{mekuria2016evaluation}, Hausdorff-p2point (HD-p2po) \cite{mekuria2016evaluation}, MSE-p2plane (MSE-p2pl) \cite{tian2017geometric}, Hausdorff-p2plane (HD-p2pl) \cite{tian2017geometric}, PSNR-yuv \cite{torlig2018novel}, PCQM \cite{meynet2020pcqm}, GraphSIM \cite{yang2020graphsim}, and PointSSIM \cite{alexiou2020pointssim}.
-The RR-PCQA method includes PCMRR \cite{viola2020pcmrr}.
 The NR-PCQA methods include BRISQUE \cite{mittal2012brisque}, NIQE \cite{mittal2012making}, IL-NIQE \cite{zhang2015feature}, ResSCNN \cite{liu2022point}, PQA-net \cite{liu2021pqa}, and 3D-NSS \cite{zhang2021no}.
 Note that BRISQUE, NIQE, IL-NIQE are image-based quality assessment metrics and are validated on the same projected images.
-Furthermore, to deal with the scale differences between the predicted quality scores and the quality labels, a five-parameter logistic function is applied to map the predicted scores to subjective ratings, as suggested by \cite{fang2022perceptual,antkowiak2000final}.
+Furthermore, to deal with the scale differences between the predicted quality scores and the quality labels, a five-parameter logistic function is applied to map the predicted scores to subjective ratings, as suggested by \cite{antkowiak2000final}.

 Four mainstream evaluation criteria in the quality assessment field are utilized to compare the correlation between the predicted scores and MOSs, which include Spearman Rank Correlation Coefficient (SRCC), Kendall’s Rank Correlation Coefficient (KRCC), Pearson Linear Correlation Coefficient (PLCC), Root Mean Squared Error (RMSE).
 An excellent quality assessment model should obtain values of SRCC, KRCC, PLCC close to 1 and RMSE to 0.